Petar Stojanović (footballer): Club career

 Stojanović started playing football at the local football club Arne Tabor, before joining Slovan and later Interblock youth selections, where he remained until 2011, when he was acquired by Maribor.
 After his transfer to Maribor, Joc Pečečnik, the owner of Interblock, accused Zlatko Zahovič, the director of football at Maribor, of going behind his back and stealing one of the biggest Slovenian talents of his age.

 Stojanović initially played as a goalkeeper, but later switched to the position of offensive midfielder.
 When he transferred to Maribor youth selections he was regarded as one of the most promising young midfielders in the country, however, Maribor's coaches and staff saw a much bigger potential for Stojanović on the position of right-back.
 During his first year in Maribor he mostly played for the under-17 team.
 However, he got his chance to play for the main squad in the second part of the 2011–12 season and made his first appearance in the Slovenian top division, 1.
 SNL, on 25 March 2012.
 At the time of his debut, he was 16 years, five months and 18 days old and set a new club record as the youngest player to appear in the top division.

 On 5 January 2016, he signed a five-year contract with Dinamo Zagreb, reportedly for a transfer fee of around €2 million plus add-ons.

 On 20 July 2021, Stojanović joined Italian club Empoli on loan, with a conditional obligation to buy.
 The conditions were fulfilled and Empoli purchased the rights on 17 June 2022.

 On 30 August 2024, Stojanović joined Salernitana in Serie B on a season-long loan.
 After the 2024–25 season and the expiration of his contract with Empoli, he left Italy and joined Polish Ekstraklasa club Legia Warsaw on 27 June 2025, signing a three-year contract.
+In his debut season, he failed to establish himself in the first team, as Legia struggled throughout the season and even faced relegation at one point.
+After the season, he injured his tendon while training with the Slovenia national team and had to undergo surgery.
+In September 2026, while still recovering from surgery, Stojanović went on a season-long loan to Maribor, returning to his first professional club after ten years.